Symptoms and diagnosis of metastatic prostate cancer

 A radioactive injection that will show up any cancer spread to other parts of your body on a CT scan picture.

 PSMA PET scan

-A type of PET scan, which uses a special antibody molecule and radioactivity to see if the prostate cancer has spread to the lymph nodes or other parts of the body .
-It is used in some situations for staging or if suspicious of early recurrence .
+PSMA-PET scans look for areas of the body where the PSMA protein is found, showing the presence of prostate cancer cells.
+It uses a special antibody molecule and radioactivity to see if the prostate cancer has spread to the lymph nodes or other parts of the body.
+It is used in some situations for staging or if there is some suspicion of early recurrence.

 Read more about these tests.

 These tests will help your doctor to decide on the best treatment for you.